apache/nuttx-apps/examples/README.txt

   This example builds a small shared library module test case.
 The test shared library is built using the relocatable ELF format and installed in a ROMFS file system.
 At run time, the shared library is installed and exercised.
-Requires CONFIG_LIBC_DLLFCN.
+Requires CONFIG_LIBC_DLFCN.
 Other configuration options:

     CONFIG_EXAMPLES_SOTEST_DEVMINOR - The minor device number of the ROMFS block driver.
 For example, the N in /dev/ramN.
 Used for registering the RAM